janhq/cortex.so/docs/cli/pull.md

 ### Preconfigured Models

-Reconfigured models (with optimal runtime parameters and templates) are available from the [Jan Model Hub](https://huggingface.co/janhq) on Hugging Face.
+Reconfigured models (with optimal runtime parameters and templates) are available from the [Cortex Model Hub](https://huggingface.co/cortexhub) on Hugging Face.

 Models can be downloaded using a Docker-like interface with the following syntax: `repo_name:branch_name`.
 Each variant may include different quantizations and sizes, typically organized in the repository’s branches.

 Available models include [llama3](https://huggingface.co/janhq/llama3), [mistral](https://huggingface.co/janhq/mistral), [tinyllama](https://huggingface.co/janhq/tinyllama), and [many more](https://huggingface.co/janhq).

 :::info
-New models will soon be added to HuggingFace's janhq repository.
+New models will soon be added to [Cortex Model Hub](https://huggingface.co/cortexhub).
 :::

 ```bash